 Retreat FAQ

 Can I stay at the Zen Center during retreats?
-Yes, we offer simple sleeping accommodations at Zen Center, with futons provided for sleeping on the floor.
-Please bring a sleeping bag or similar bedding including a pillow.
+Yes, we offer simple sleeping accommodations, with futons provided for sleeping on the floor.
+Please bring a sleeping bag or similar bedding, including a pillow.

 What if I have dietary issues?
 We offer simple vegetarian food during retreats.
 Dairy is served separately.
-If you have any food allergies we will try to provide alternatives or you can bring your own food.
+If you have food allergies, let us know when you apply, and we will try to provide alternatives, or you can bring your own food.

 What clothing should I bring?